-You can try out Ruth Zive’s “ten before ten” rule, where she would make sure to pitch at least ten prospective clients before 10 a.m. every working day.
+You can try out Ruth Zive’s “ten before ten” rule, Pitch at least ten prospective clients before 10 a.m. daily

 Deciding whether or not to start freelancing is a difficult decision.
-Many spend months hanging on the edge, not fulfilled with their current work life, but also not confident enough to quit their full-time job.
+Many spend months hanging on the edge, unfulfilled with their current work life, yet not confident enough to quit.

 Others may have already made the leap, but started off badly.